 What is Shou sugi ban siding?

-Shou sugi ban is an ancient Japanese method of burning the surface of wood to preserve it.
-The final product is also known as Yakisugi (yaki means to cook/burn and sugi is the Japanese name for cedar), but shou-sugi-ban seems to have won as the most commonly used term in English, and it is sometimes simply known as carbonized wood.
+Shou sugi ban is an ancient Japanese carbonized wood finish created by burning the surface of wood to preserve it.
+The final product is also known as Yakisugi (yaki means to cook/burn and sugi is the Japanese name for cedar), but shou-sugi-ban seems to have won as the most commonly used term in English, and it is sometimes simply known as a carbonized wood finish.

 Usually done with planks of cedar or larch, the thin film of carbon that is created during a very light surface burn protects the wood.
 This draws out moisture, and the resulting chemical compound protects the wood.